-When applying for your child to be admitted to St Michael's, please complete the Common Application Form (CAF) obtainable from the LA to whom you pay council tax (eg RBWM) and return it to that Authority by 15th January 2016.
+When applying for your child to be admitted to St Michael's, please complete the Common Application Form (CAF) obtainable from the LA to whom you pay council tax (eg RBWM) and return it to that Authority by 15th January 2018.

-Offers or refusals of places will be made in writing by the home LA on a date to be advised by that LA.
+Offers or refusals of places will be posted by the home LA on 16th April 2018.
 Parents (see Note 1) will be given a limited time in which to accept the offer.
 Entry to school will be treated equally, irrespective of ability or aptitude.
 Late applications will be considered after places have been allocated to all those who met the closing date.
+St

-St Michael's will only consider one application within the same school year unless there is a major change in circumstance.
+Michael's will only consider one application within the same school year unless there is a major change in circumstance.

-Children will be offered a full time place in Reception Class commencing in September 2016.
+Children will be offered a full time place in Reception Class commencing in September 2018.
 A part-time place will be made available if required for children of non-statutory school age and should be agreed with the Headteacher.
 Parents may defer entry until the term (starting in January or April) after the child reaches the statutory school age of five.
 In such cases the place will be reserved for the child.
-However, the offer is made for entry into School for the School year 2016/2017.
-The School would hope that the child will be on roll by the start of Term 3 2017 as this is considered beneficial for the child.
+However, the offer is made for entry into School for the School year 2018/2019.
+The School would hope that the child will be on roll by the start of Term 3 2018 as this is considered beneficial for the child.

-For children whose fifth birthday falls between 1 April 2017 and 31 August 2017 (summer-born children), parents who do not wish them to start school in the school year 2016-17, but to be admitted to the Reception Year in September 2017, should proceed as follows.
-They should apply at the usual time for a place in September 2016 together with a written request that the child is admitted outside his or her normal age group to the Reception Year in September 2017.
+For children whose fifth birthday falls between 1 April 2019 and 31 August 2019 (summer-born children), parents who do not wish them to start school in the school year 2018-19, but to be admitted to the Reception Year in September 2019, should proceed as follows.
+They should apply at the usual time for a place in September 2018 together with a written request that the child is admitted outside his or her normal age group to the Reception Year in September 2019.
 Parents would need to provide strong supporting reasons for seeking a place outside the normal age group and should discuss the position with the head teacher as early as possible.
-If their request is agreed, and this should be clear before the national offer day, their application for the normal age group may be withdrawn before any place is offered and they should reapply in the normal way (no later than 15 January 2017) for a Reception place in September 2017.
-If their request is refused, the parents must decide whether to wait for any offer of a place in September 2016 (please note it will still be subject to the over-subscription criteria below) or to withdraw their application and apply in the second half of the summer term 2017 for a Year 1 place in September 2017.
-Parents should be aware that the Year 1 group may have no vacancies as it could be full with children transferring from the 2016-17 Reception Year group.
+If their request is agreed, and this should be clear before the national offer day, their application for the normal age group may be withdrawn before any place is offered and they should reapply in the normal way (no later than 15 January 2019) for a Reception place in September 2019.
+If their request is refused, the parents must decide whether to wait for any offer of a place in September 2018 (please note it will still be subject to the over-subscription criteria below) or to withdraw their application and apply in the second half of the summer term 2019 for a Year 1 place in September 2019.
+Parents should be aware that the Year 1 group may have no vacancies as it could be full with children transferring from the 2018-19 Reception Year group.

-In cases where the number of applications exceeds the number of places available the Admission Criteria will be applied.
+In cases where the number of applications exceeds the number of places available the Over-subscription Criteria will be applied.